Ficool

 Shen Han closed his eyes and, for a fleeting moment, pretended she was someone else.

-When the candles burned down to stubs, he lay awake beside her, staring at the ceiling.
+As the candle burned down, he lay awake beside her, staring at the ceiling.

 He had chosen survival.